Introduction

 Articles

-These examples each include a series of steps by which to learn the technique being described.
+Each example includes a series of steps to learn the technique described.
 Although each example is for a specific database format, the same techniques apply to any database updates carried out with FME.

 Example 1: Updating a Whole Table

-Converting to PostGIS: Create, Drop or Truncate a Table: Updating the entire database table is very simple; particularly when the database format is one with a simplified and harmonized interface in FME.
+Converting to PostGIS: Create, Drop, or Truncate a Table: Updating the entire database table is very simple, particularly when the database format uses a simplified, harmonized interface in FME.

 Example 2: Carrying out Mixed Operations